Jacques Derrida

 Position on the Wiki

-Derrida appears on the wiki in two registers, both anchored in specific MP-reception contexts:
+Derrida appears on the wiki in three registers, anchored in distinct sources:

 Register 1: polemical partner (the 2000 flesh-critique).
 Carbone 2015 sets up the polemic: Derrida's 2000 critique of "flesh" is the interlocutor against which Flesh of Images argues, and Gauguin's "deconstruction of the Christian flesh" (ch.
 2) is the implicit reply — an artistic counter-demonstration that chair is not structurally Christian.
 This register dominates the flesh / Leib / Husserl-reception side of the wiki.